donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 # Statement of need

 The In today’s digitalized economy, firms must continuously analyze the markets in which they operate in order to adapt strategies and make informed decisions.
 The regulators of the markets also require reliable tools to assess market structure and ensure proper regulation.
 Market competition can vary significantly, ranging from monopolistic and duopolistic settings to highly competitive environments.
 Several economic indicators have been developed to measure the degree of competition within a market.
-Among the most widely used are the Herfindahl–Hirschman Index (HHI), introduced by Herfindahl and Hirschman (1945-1950)(Herfindahl, 1950; Hirschman, 2018) the Lerner index (Lerner, 1934), the Boone indicator (Boone, 2008; Boone et al., 2007) and the Panzar–Rosse H-statistic (Panzar & Rosse, 1987; Rosse & Panzar, 1977).
+Among the most widely used are the Herfindahl–Hirschman Index (HHI), introduced by Herfindahl and Hirschman (1945-1950) (@Herfindahl1950; @Hirschman2018) the Lerner index (@Lerner1934), the Boone indicator (@Boone2008; @BooneVanOursWiel2007) and the Panzar–Rosse H-statistic (@PanzarRosse1987; @RossePanzar1977).
 These metrics have been applied across different industries to evaluate competitive intensity.
-For instance, Abel and Marire (Abel & Marire, 2021) employed the Boone Indicator to measure competitiveness in Zimbabwe’s insurance sector between 2010 and 2017; Mpho and Witness (Mpho & Witness, 2020) used both Boone and Panzar–Rosse indices to assess competition in South Africa’s banking industry; and Benazzi et al. (BENAZZI & ROUIESSI, 2017) analyzed the Moroccan banking sector using the Boone Indicator.
-Similarly, the HHI has frequently been used to evaluate market concentration, such as in Johan and Vania (Johan & Vania, 2022), who investigated the concentration level of the financial technology industry.
+For instance, Abel and Marire (@AbelMarire2021) employed the Boone Indicator to measure competitiveness in Zimbabwe’s insurance sector between 2010 and 2017; Mpho and Witness (@MphoWitness2020) used both Boone and Panzar–Rosse indices to assess competition in South Africa’s banking industry; and Benazzi et al. (@BenazziRouiesi2017) analyzed the Moroccan banking sector using the Boone Indicator.
+Similarly, the HHI has frequently been used to evaluate market concentration, such as in Johan and Vania (@JohanVania2022), who investigated the concentration level of the financial technology industry.
 Despite their extensive use in academic and policy research, these metrics are often computed using ad hoc scripts, combinations of statistical software, or partial code shared on platforms such as GitHub.
 This reflects a lack of standardized, accessible implementations in mainstream programming environments.
 The objective of this article is to address this gap by introducing an open-source framework in both Python and R that implements the four principal competition measures: HHI, Lerner Index, Boone Indicator, and Panzar–Rosse statistic, within a unified package.
 This dual implementation is designed to support researchers, practitioners, and students in conducting robust and reproducible analyses of market competition.

 # Related Work

-The Herfindahl–Hirschman Index (HHI) is one of the few competition measures sometimes available in standard econometric software, for instance through the hhi command in Stata or the IC2 package in R. An additional contribution in this space is the work of Philip D. Waggoner, who developed an R package computing the HHI index with integrated visualization via ggplot (D. Waggoner, 2018).
+The Herfindahl–Hirschman Index (HHI) is one of the few competition measures sometimes available in standard econometric software, for instance through the hhi command in Stata or the IC2 package in R. An additional contribution in this space is the work of Philip D. Waggoner, who developed an R package computing the HHI index with integrated visualization via ggplot (@Waggoner2018).
 By contrast, other widely used indicators of competition are not natively supported in mainstream tools.
 The Lerner Index is typically computed manually from price and marginal cost estimations, often relying on custom regressions in Stata, R, or Python.
 The Boone Indicator is even less standardized, most often estimated through ad hoc log-log OLS regressions, with implementation scattered across isolated R scripts or Stata modules.
-Similarly, the Panzar–Rosse H-statistic, though extensively applied in banking competition studies (e.g., (Abel & Le Roux, 2017; BENAZZI & ROUIESSI, 2017; Molyneux et al., 1994; Shaffer & Spierdijk, 2015)), is usually calculated using researcher-specific scripts rather than through an official package.
+Similarly, the Panzar–Rosse H-statistic, though extensively applied in banking competition studies (e.g., (@AbelLeRoux2017; @BenazziRouiesi2017; @Molyneux1994; @ShafferSpierdijk2015)), is usually calculated using researcher-specific scripts rather than through an official package.
 As a result, HHI is the only measure readily accessible in mainstream software, while the Lerner, Boone, and Panzar–Rosse indicators remain fragmented across custom, non-standard implementations.
 The contribution of this work is therefore to provide the first unified open-source Python and R packages that centralize all four indicators, delivering a consistent, ready-to-use framework for researchers and practitioners conducting market competition analysis.